-The course, Human Anatomy and Physiology I, is designed to build a foundational knowledge of the human body for students of a medical or paramedical curricula, or other related fields.
-The following list itemizes broad course objectives that the student will encounter.
-Note that the list is partial, and is designed only to provide an overview of major course objectives.
+The course, Human Anatomy and Physiology I, is designed to begin the process of building an essential foundation of the human body for students who will pursue a career in the medical and paramedical curricula or other related fields.
+The following is a broad listing of major course objectives.
+Note that this list is partial, and designed only to provide an overview of course objectives.